 Candidates with a baccalaureate degree may apply for the Master's (M.S.) or Doctor of Philosophy (Ph.D.) degree program.
 A Master's degree is not a prerequisite to apply for the Ph.D. program.
+The graduate program falls under the auspices of the School of Graduate Studies from which the final degree is conferred.

 Your Undergraduate Degree Should Have Included: